MicroEJ/docs/SDK6UserGuide/howtos/gradleSystemProperty.rst

    If the property to pass is an :ref:`Application option <application_options>`, it must be prefixed by ``microej.option.*``.

 .. note::
-   If the property to pass is a JVM argument, it can be set in a system property named ``microej.launch.jvmargs``.
-This property accepts a whitespace-separated list of JVM options, which will be passed to the underlying Java process used during the project build.
+   If the property is an argument for the JVM used by the VEE launch scripts, it must be set in a system property named ``microej.launch.jvmargs``.
+   This property accepts a whitespace-separated list of JVM options, which will be passed to the underlying Java process executed during the project build.

    For example, to control the JVM maximum and initial heap of the JVM running the simulator, the command line would be: